Johanna Armstrong, MSEd, RN, CMA (AAMA), PBT (ASCP)

 Program Goals and Objectives

-- To graduate quality students into the field of medical assistants.
+- Graduate quality entry-level professionals into the field of Medical Assistant.

 Annual Outcomes Reporting